Ben Te'o: South Sydney Rabbitohs

 Te’o joined the Rabbitohs in 2013.
 Te’o represented Queensland and was selected in the Australian squad in 2012.
 Keen to establish himself as a starting forward in the Rabbitohs pack in 2013.

 Te'o played all three games of the 2013 State of Origin series from the interchange bench, helping Queensland extend their record for consecutive series victories to eight.
 In the 2014 pre-season Te'o played for the Rabbitohs in the 2014 NRL Auckland Nines tournament.
 He played from the interchange bench in all three games of the 2014 State of Origin series, which Queensland lost.

-Te'o scored a crucial try against the Sydney Roosters in the semi final of the 2014 NRL finals series, upon returning from suspension for a chicken wing tackle on Sam Thaiday.
+Te'o scored a crucial try against the Sydney Roosters in the semi-final of the 2014 NRL finals series, upon returning from suspension for a chicken wing tackle on Sam Thaiday.

 On 4 June 2014, Te'o announced that he would be leaving the Rabbitohs at the end of the season.

 Te'o played in the Rabbitohs premiership winning side in the 2014 NRL Grand Final.

-Brisbane Broncos (second stint) and retirement in 2021
+Return to Brisbane Broncos 2020 and retirement in 2021

 On 4 June 2020, Te'o returned to the Brisbane Broncos, signing with the club for the rest of the 2020 season.
 He has been re-signed for 2021 as part of the Broncos' 30-man squad.
 On 19 August 2021, Te'o announced that he was retiring at the end of the season.
 He played his last game against the South Sydney Rabbitohs in round 5 of the 2021 season.
 He retired immediately once the season was over.